Local care and services to help you choose the right care and support.

-Miss Sophie Addision – Acting Head Teacher and Special Educational Needs Co-ordinator (SENCo)
+Miss Sophie Addision – Head Teacher and Special Educational Needs Co-ordinator (SENCo)

 He is responsible for the day to day running of the school.
 Although the whole school team are responsible for making sure that your child’s needs are met, he makes sure that everyone works together.
 He is also makes sure that all the governors are kept up to date with all SEND (special educational needs and disabilities) issues.

-Mrs Emma West – Acting Deputy Head Teacher and Lower School Lead
+Mrs Emma West – Deputy Head Teacher (currently on maternity leave)

 She will advise and ensure that the school will meet your child’s educational needs not just by following the statement or EHCP but also by identifying, assessing, planning, monitoring, managing and supporting all aspects of SEN. She also co-ordinates all the specialised support for your child like Educational Psychology, Speech and Language Therapy, music therapy and drama/play therapy etc.